evacchi/evacchi.github.io/_drafts/2021-10-12-learn-you-an-actor-system-java-17-switch-expressions.md

 3. [Implementing The Actor System](#implementing-the-actor-system)
 4. [Wrapping Up](#wrapping-up)

-And before we start, here is the full listing to whet your appetite.
+This is the full listing of our typed actor runtime.
 You can also find it [at this repository][minjavaactors-typed]:

 ```java
 package io.github.evacchi;